Farshooter92/TankGame/README.md

 ## Other Links
 If you are interested in LibGDX tutorials check out the videos from [Conner Anderson](https://www.youtube.com/channel/UC9swZBfLu_PWphPsTuREJuw) and [Gamefromscratch](https://www.youtube.com/user/gamefromscratch).
 They both are incredibly talented YouTubers who have a lot to share about LibGDX.

+## Comments by the Author
+The Component classes are currently unencapsulated.
+This was done because it is how I initially learned to code the Components.
+Since it is not a good Object Oriented Programming it may change in the future.